[UPDATE (April 2013) – Confirmed: Image Deblurring is coming soon in Photoshop!]

 Celebrating its 20th birthday next year, you may wonder what new could Adobe add to this industry-standard product line to make it work better and more effectively, and enable you get your work done faster, saving time and money?
 The answer is, surprisingly, a lot…

-[UPDATE (April 2015) – These still work to download the older Acrobat XI trials.
-We also now have the all-new Acrobat DC Direct Download Links!]
+[UPDATE (May 2020) – These links still work to download the old Acrobat XI trials.
+We also now have the all-new Acrobat DC 2020 Direct Download Links!]

 Adobe Acrobat XI (Acrobat 11) is now shipping!
 Adobe has really listened to users with this release and incorporated many new features and improvements that will make customers happy.
-And continuing in our custom of providing the direct download links for major Adobe software such as Creative Cloud, CS6, Lightroom 6/CC, Captivate 9, and Elements 15, below you’ll find the direct links for the brand new Acrobat XI…
+And continuing in our custom of providing the direct download links for major Adobe products such as Creative Cloud, CS6, Captivate 11, and Elements 2020, below you’ll find the direct links for the brand new Acrobat XI…

 The links given below go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine, safe, legal, and will not change.
 They are especially useful when you are unable to download these products via other means – perhaps due to issues with the Adobe Download Assistant or the Akamai Download Manager.
 Here the access is open and you can just use your browser, or another download manager (DLM) of your choice.